FREQUENTLY ASKED QUESTIONS

 Contests & Activities: throughout the night (Gladiator Competition, photo contest, inflatables, Bike In a Box, spa, etc.).

 Featured Artists and Side Stage Artists will perform at various times throughout the night.
-(Schedule to be posted at venues and on website prior to Voltage)
+(Schedule to be posted at venues and on website prior to Voltage.)
+CLICK the QR CODE on a Voltage poster for the latest updates.

 How can I donate to help keep this incredible event running?